sanyachawla26/Healthy-Recipe-Time-Prediction/_site/README.md

 We decided to **not impute** any missing values.
 The `rating` column has missing values that were originally marked with 0 but we modified to NaN instead, as explained previously.
 We are deciding to not use any imputation techniques, such as mean imputation, to change the NaNs into a value.
 The `rating` column is irrelevant to our analysis and modeling.
 Therefore, it would be irrelevant to perform any imputation.

 ## Framing a Prediction Problem

+As previously mentioned, we are investigating *how the cooking times of healthy recipes compare to those of unhealthy recipes.* Our problem is adequate for a **regression model** because the continuous numerical variable we are predicting, cooking time in minutes, can produce exact numerical outcomes.
+Ultimately, we are using the calories-to-saturated-fat ratio as the predictor variable to predict how long it takes to prepare or cook a recipe.

+The exploration for this problem comes from wanting to examine whether there is any correlation between the healthiness of a recipe and the time it takes to cook.
+Specifically, we want to determine if healthier recipes (with a higher ratio) take more or less time to prepare compared to unhealthier ones (with a lower ratio).
+This could provide valuable insights into whether healthier recipes usually require longer time for preparation and time-consuming steps or if there is no significant difference in cooking time between the two categories.

+We chose **Mean Squared Error (MSE)** because it effectively accounts for the large variation in the calories-to-saturated-fat ratio, which might lead to significant differences in cooking times.
+MSE heavily penalizes large errors so the corresponding model will minimize significant deviations in the predictions.
+This is important for our continuous data because it ensures that extreme values in the ratio don't disproportionately affect model performance, which is something that metrics like R-squared can overlook.

 ## Baseline Model
 ## Final Model